Self Portrait (Bob Dylan album)

-Self Portrait is the tenth studio album by American singer-songwriter Bob Dylan, released on June 8, 1970, by Columbia Records.
+Self Portrait is the tenth studio album by American singer-songwriter Bob Dylan.
+It was released on June 8, 1970, through Columbia Records.
+The album was produced by Bob Johnston and was Dylan's second double album, after Blonde on Blonde (1966).
+The record is compiled of cover songs, live recordings, and new originals, while the arrangements and vocal performances continue in the country vein of the preceding Nashville Skyline (1969).

-Self Portrait was Dylan's second double album (after Blonde on Blonde), and features many cover versions of well-known pop and folk songs.
-Also included are a handful of instrumentals and original compositions.
-Most of the album is sung in the affected country crooning voice that Dylan had introduced a year earlier on Nashville Skyline.
-Seen by some as intentionally surreal and even satirical at times, Self Portrait received extremely poor reviews.

-Dylan has stated in interviews that Self Portrait was something of a joke, far below the standards he set in the 1960s, and was made to end the "spokesman of a generation" label that critics had put on him.
+Self Portrait was released to negative reviews and confusion from critics and fans alike.
+Criticism was directed at the album's production, performances, and the lack of new material.
+Dylan himself has since referred to the album as having been released with the purpose of confounding the public's expectations of him, and to counter the "spokesman of a generation" tag which had been placed on him throughout the 1960s.

-Despite the negative critical reception, the album quickly went gold in the US, where it hit No. 4, and was also a UK No. 1 hit.
-The album saw a retrospective positive re-evaluation with the release of The Bootleg Series Vol. 10: Another Self Portrait (1969–1971) in 2013.
+Despite the critical reception, the album was a commercial success, reaching number four in the US and topping the chart in the UK.
+In 2013, Dylan released The Bootleg Series Vol. 10: Another Self Portrait (1969–1971), which resulted in further positive critical revaluation.

 Production

 The motives behind Self Portrait have been subject to wild speculation and great debate.

 Critic Robert Shelton was under the impression that Self Portrait was intended as a serious release.
 "I told Dylan that Self Portrait confused me," Shelton wrote in 1986.
 "Why had he recorded 'Blue Moon'?
 He wouldn't be drawn out, although obviously he had been stung by the criticism.
 'It was an expression,' he said.
 He indicated that if the album had come from Presley or the Everly Brothers, who veered toward the middle of the road, it wouldn't have shocked so many."

 However, in a Rolling Stone interview, in 1984, Dylan gave a different reason for the album's release:

-As to why he chose to release a double album, Dylan replied, "Well, it wouldn’t have held up as a single album–then it really would’ve been bad, you know.
-I mean, if you’re gonna put a lot of crap on it, you might as well load it up!"
+As to why he chose to release a double album, Dylan replied, "Well, it wouldn't have held up as a single album–then it really would've been bad, you know.
+I mean, if you're gonna put a lot of crap on it, you might as well load it up!"

 Later, Cameron Crowe interviewed Dylan for his liner notes to 1985's Biograph, a boxed-set retrospective of Dylan's career.
 When asked about Self Portrait, Dylan added more details to the story:

 Later interviews only echoed the sentiments expressed to Crowe.